TheInkedEngineer/theinkedengineer.com/articles/how-not-to-recruit-software-engineers.md

 Good evening, I would like to kindly ask you for you CV because I would like to discuss with you an opportunity in Milan for a final client as a SW Engineer.
 Thanks (email)
 ```

-Here what is wrong:
+Here’s what’s wrong:

 - She asked for my curriculum when she could have easily read my LinkedIn page.

-- The message felt like a copy paste.
+- The message felt like a copy-paste.
 She did not even bother adding my name to give it (even if fake) the feeling that it was meant for me.

 - I do understand that headhunters want to keep the name of the company private for obvious reasons, but at least let me know what sector they work in.

 - I know the position is a software engineering position.
-Can I know more, please tho?
+Can I know more, please, though?
 Like my responsibilities? the technology I will work with? domain I will work in?
 Is it a frontend, backend, mobile position?

 Headhunters need to realize that software engineers choose the company and position as much as the company chooses them.